FredKSchott/snowpack/www/guides/react.md

     <script type="module" src="/index.js"></script>
 ```

-Now it should run and you should see "HELLO REACT"

 Image: screenshot of the project, which shows "HELLO REACT" on a white background

+You've just created your first React component in Snowpack!
+And also gotten your project prepared for building more with React.

-## Organizing your files
+## Customizing your file layout

 If you're going to be adding a bunch of new files, you probably don't want them in the root directory.
+Snowpack is flexible enough to support whatever project layout that you prefer.
+For this guide, let's use a popular project layout from the React community.

 A standard way of organizing React projects is an `src` directory for components and their associated files.
-Then a public directory for static assets like images, fonts, icons, and sometimes CSS.
-To do this you'll need to reorganize your files, then tell Snowpack about it in the configuration file, and update your paths in index.html.
+Then a `public` directory for static assets like images, fonts, icons, and sometimes CSS.
+Lets update our project to use this popular structure.

 ```
 📁 src